Vardhangad Fort: History

-The construction of the fort was undertaken in 1673 by Chhatrapati Shivaji and was finished in 1674.
+The construction of the fort was undertaken in 1673 by Chhatrapati Shivaji Maharaj and was finished in 1674.
 It was used as an outpost guarding the east frontier of his newly acquired territory.
 In 1800, the fort, then in the hands of the Pratinidhi, was invested by Mahadji Shinde's force with 25,000 men.
 The Ramoshis in the south-west machi were attacked and killed the horse of Muzafarkhan one of Shinde's generals.
 The machis were then sacked and burnt.
 Further havoc was stopped by the influence of the Sarnobat Ghorpade's wife who was sister to the wife of Shinde.
-In 1803, Balvantrav Bakshi, the commandant of the fort, fought here a battle with Yesai Saheb Firangi.
-The fort was shelled, the machis sacked, and a contribution of Rs.
-3,000 levied.
 In 1805, the fort was attacked by Fattesingh Mane.
-The Killedar More resisted however, Karkhanis and other officers were killed and Fattesingh took many horses in the neighbourhood.
+The Killedar karkhanis resisted however in the later period Karkhanis and other officers were killed and Fattesingh took many horses in the neighbourhood.
 But was himself killed soon afterwards in a battle fought with Balvantrav Phadnis, the Mutalik of pratinidhi who was assisted by the troops of Chintamanrav Patwardhan.
 [Grant Duffs Marathas, Vol. II, 413.]
 In 1807, after the battle of Vasantgad, [Grant Duff's Marathas, Vol. II, 413.]
 Bapu Gokhale brought the Pant Pratinidhi to Cimanganv, a Koregaon village close to the north of the fort, and the fort was then surrendered to him.
 He administered it for five years till 1811 when the Peshva took charge of it.
 [Papers in possession of the fort Sabnis.]
 It appears to have surrendered in 1818.